 Day 1: Glasgow.
-The tour starts at 2.15pm - you choose whether at the hotel or at Central Station.
+The coach leaves Glasgow Central Station at 2.20pm, and the hotel at 2.30pm.
 Kelvingrove Art Gallery and Museum, opened 1901, is housed in red sandstone splendour exuding the self-confidence of the second city of the Empire.
 The holdings are extensive and wide-ranging, the painting collection internationally significant with major works by Rembrandt, Van Gogh and Salvador Dali, a good selection of French Impressionists and dazzling displays of the Glasgow Boys and the Scottish Colourists.
 First of two nights in Glasgow.

 Day 2: Glasgow environs.
-A day in countryside outside Glasgow begins at Pollok House, a Palladian mansion that possesses fine Spanish paintings as well as works by Scottish painters such as Raeburn and Guthrie.
+A day in the countryside outside Glasgow begins at Pollok House, a Palladian mansion that possesses fine Spanish paintings as well as works by Scottish painters such as Raeburn and Guthrie.
 The Burrell Collection is a short walk away, a wonderfully eclectic collection including Chinese ceramics, French Impressionists, medieval stained glass, global textiles, etc. that was assembled by shipowner Sir William Burrell in the early 20th century.
 Beautifully displayed here from 1983, the gallery reopened in 2022 after major upgrading and enlarging.
-Overnight Glasgow.

 Day 3: Glasgow, Dundee.
 Drive to some key sights before visiting the arts section of The Hunterian, a wide-ranging university museum: James McNeill Whistler, the Glasgow Boys, Scottish Colourists and - famously - Margaret MacDonald and Charles Rennie Mackintosh, including the interiors of their Glasgow home.
-Travel in the afternoon by train to Dundee (80 mins), most likeable of Victorian cities, now transitioning from its industrial origins into a cultural hub.
+Travel in the afternoon to Dundee, most likeable of Victorian cities, now transitioning from its industrial origins into a cultural hub.
 First of three nights in Dundee.

 Day 4: Dundee.
 The core of the McManus Art Gallery and Museum is a building by George Gilbert Scott (1865), but it has several times been extended.
 Here is the best collection of Victorian Scottish painting, good English works, 20th-century art and contemporary ceramics.
-Opened in 2018, Kengo Kuma's V&A Dundee has an excellent display of Scottish arts and crafts and changing exhibitions - during the tour there is one on the fascinating history of tartan.
+Opened in 2018, Kengo Kuma's V&A Dundee has an excellent display of Scottish arts and crafts and changing exhibitions.
 Some free time - and plenty to see.

 Day 5: Aberdeen.
 Day trip by rail to Aberdeen, a striking city of silver-grey granite.
-Opened in 1885 and re-opened in 2019 after refurbishment by Hopkins Architects, the Art Gallery is one of the best in regional Britain.
-The painting Art in Scotland continued collection includes Old Masters, French Impressionists and historic British works, and is particularly strong on Scottish 20th-century and contemporary.
+Opened in 1885 and re-opened in 2019 after refurbishment by Hopkins Architects, the Art Gallery is one Art in Scotland continued of the best in regional Britain.
+The painting collection includes Old Masters, French Impressionists and historic British works, and is particularly strong on Scottish 20th-century and contemporary.
 King's College in Old Aberdeen was founded in 1495, and the chapel has medieval wood carving and Art Nouveau stained glass.
-Overnight Dundee.